Caspian Energy Initiative

 In preparation for Rio+20, the government aimed to integrate this programme into the mainstream economy and develop energy projects that corresponded both to core business and green economy principles.

 Dialogue 3: Moving beyond EITI in Azerbaijan (February 2012, Baku)

-This will be a one-day stakeholder workshop in Baku dedicated to best practice transparency, accountability and good governance in the development of extractive sector in Azerbaijan and going beyond basic EITI (Feb 2012) Azerbaijan similarly seeks to develop a process and activities ‘beyond EITI’.
-Local stakeholders seek to focus on revenue distribution.
+This was a one-day stakeholder workshop in Baku dedicated to best practice transparency, accountability and good governance in the development of the extractive sector in Azerbaijan and going beyond basic EITI.
+Azerbaijan was seeking to develop a process and activities ‘beyond EITI’, while local stakeholders sought to focus on revenue distribution.

-Dialogue IV: Moving beyond EITI in Kazakhstan (April 2012, Aktau)
+Dialogue 4: Moving beyond EITI in Kazakhstan (April 2012, Aktau)